Pauline Tantot Shows Off Booty & Tanned Bod In Topless Bedroom Pic

 Behind her, you could see several black, floating shelves.

-This update was liked over 146,000 times, with fans leaving compliments in many languages.
+This update was liked more than 146,000 times, with fans leaving compliments in many languages.

-“You make me smile also :),” said a fan, referencing the captions.
+“You make me smile also,” said a fan, referencing the captions.

 “Thats a pretty hard achievement,” said another fan, who’s likely referring to the model’s smile.